pankaj1251/codeExplainerCLI/README.md

 ### Viewing Code Explanation

-Upon execution, the app will retrieve the code from the specified file and generate an explanation using the OpenAI API.
+Upon execution, the app will retrieve the code from the specified file and generate an explanation using the Google PaLM API.
 The explanation will be displayed in the terminal.

 #### Additional Notes